payamparvizi/Crazyflie_RL/README.md

   ## Connecting the Crazyflie and Radio

-  1. Connect the crazyflie radio to your laptop/pc.
+  1. Connect the Crazyflie radio to your laptop or PC.